richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository.md

 /QOpenSys/pkgs/bin/git config --global user.email "your_email@example.com"
 ```

+❗Make sure you complete this step to set the Git user info before attempting to clone a repository or commit changes back to a Git repository.
+This identifies each user to Git.

 ### Make sure the /gitrepos IFS folder exists (one time check)
 The ```/gitrepos``` IFS directory is used as a top level location for all library source exports.
 Each library will have a subdirectory within /gitrepos.
 For our example we will end up with ```/gitrepos/LIB001``` after the first library export.